JuliaForNovice/Julia-Programming-for-Nervous-Beginners/IfYouWantToContribute/README.md

 * Cheat sheets are usually very condensed.
 We are really unsure what sort of cheat sheet would work best for code-hesitant people, so your ideas would be welcome.
 * Short projects appropriate at various stages.
 Please keep these text-focussed, if possible.
-* Something like an ANKI deck (or several) would be a very interesting contribution
+* Something like an ANKI deck (or several) would be a very interesting contribution.
+* And of course ideas we've missed.